NextCenturyCorporation/MCS/docs/source/schema.rst

 - `physicsProperties` (:ref:`physics config <Physics Config>`, optional): Enable custom friction, bounciness, and/or drag on the object.
 Default: see :ref:`physics config <Physics Config>`.
 - `pickupable` (boolean, optional): Whether the object should be pickupable, if it is not already openable based on its `type`.
 Pickupable objects are also automatically `moveable`.
 Default: depends on `type`
 - `receptacle` (boolean, optional): TBD
+- `resetCenterOfMass` (boolean, optional): Whether to reset the object's center of mass/gravity to its default value once the object's Y velocity becomes more than 0.1.
+Default: `false`
 - `resizes` (:ref:`size config <Size Config>` array, optional): The steps on which to resize the object.
 The config `size` is multiplied by the object's current size.
 Useful if you want to have impossible events (spontaneous resizing).
 Default: `[]`
 - `rotates` (:ref:`move config <Move Config>` array, optional): The steps on which to rotate the object.
 The config `vector` describes the amount of rotation (in degrees) to change, added to the object's current rotation.
 Useful if you want to rotate objects that are `kinematic`.
 A fifth of each move is made over each of the five substeps (five screenshots) during the step.
 Default: `[]`
 - `salientMaterials` (string array, optional)